Eyewitness News 6 p.m. Digital Update

 Here's a look at what's happening this weekend.

-It's going to be a beautiful fall weekend!
-Check out the latest AccuWeather Forecast.
+It will be cloudy on Sunday before Delta's leftovers start to arrive Check out the latest AccuWeather Forecast.

 ----------